top of page

 What Actually Works in Airline NDC (Unromantic, Scalable)

-Freeze a version.
+• Freeze a version.
 Commit to one NDC version for the year; build test harnesses; honor SLAs.

-Service first.
-Fund exchanges/refunds/invols before glossy bundles.
+• Service first.
+Fund exchanges, refunds, and invoices before glossy bundles.

-Publish a change calendar.
+• Publish a change calendar.
 No Friday surprises for partners.

-Do this and volume moves without a press release.
+• Do this, and volume moves without a press release.

 Where This Leaves Our Previous Posts